asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 B --> C{Server Bindings}
 ```

-Here is an example of how to use server bindings in the AsyncAPI document to specify protocol-specific information related to the server configuration.
+Here is an example of using server bindings in the AsyncAPI document to specify protocol-specific information related to the server configuration.

 ```yml
 servers: